touchlab/xcode-kotlin/README.md

 ### Install

 It's a bash script, which works, but does not take into account non-standard install directories and various other possible config options.
 This could be improved.

+### From Swift

+You can see variables when you're debugging Kotlin, but when you're in a swift file that has a class that came from Kotlin you can't see much.
+It would be great to be able to improve that.

+### Better Debug Alignment

+This happens in the Kotlin compiler, so it's a little deeper, but the breakpoints don't always track with the source when there are more complex structures (lambdas, etc).
+This should improve over time.

 ## Xcode Updates